DORA metrics explained: The four key DevOps measurements

 How to measure MTTR

-To calculate mean time to recovery, record when an unplanned outage occurs and when an engineer fully restores the service.
+To calculate the mean time to recovery, record when an unplanned outage occurs and when an engineer fully restores the service.

-Monitoring tools and incident management platforms like PagerDuty or OpsGenie can provide timestamps and data on incident resolution times.
+Monitoring tools and incident management platforms, like PagerDuty or OpsGenie, can provide timestamps and data on incident resolution times.

 How to measure reliability